datacenter/ACI-Pre-Upgrade-Validation-Script/docs/docs/validations.md

 For additional information, see the [Guidelines and Limitations for Upgrading or Downgrading][28] section of the Cisco APIC Installation and ACI Upgrade and Downgrade Guide.

+### Leaf to Spine Redundancy Validation
+When Upgrading the Spine Switches Data plane traffic will be affected, any Leaf Switch connecting to that Spine will failover to another active Spine.
+If a Leaf Switch is single homed to a Spine, traffic for and from the Leaf will be black holed during upgrade process.
+For additional information, check [Cisco ACI Best Practices Quick Summary][31]

 ## Fault Check Details